-Trout stocking season is October to May at Green Valley Lakes--Panfish are there all year.
+Trout stocking season is October to May in Green Valley Lakes--Panfish are there all year.

 Payson anglers will welcome back trout to beautiful Green Valley Park not later than Oct.
 15. Colorado-grown rainbow trout will be delivered to kick off the trout stocking season that features 11- to 14-inch rainbow trout delivered every two weeks.
 Some 2- to 3-pound lunkers will be included too.

 Tom Herman and Ric Hinkie regularly fish the lake at least twice a month, sometimes weekly.
 Jim Strogen, AZGFD Educator of the Year in 2020 fishes almost every day and reports in our newsletter and often in the Payson Roundup.
 Other members are active there too.